project-chip/connectedhomeip/examples/all-clusters-app/telink/Readme.md

-# Matter Telink Lighting Example Application
+# Matter Telink All Clusters Example Application

-The Telink Lighting Example demonstrates how to remotely control a white dimmable light bulb.
-It uses buttons to test changing the lighting and device states and LEDs to show the state of these changes.
+The Telink All Clusters Example Application implements various ZCL clusters populated on three endpoints.
 You can use this example as a reference for creating your own application.

 ![Telink B91 EVK](http://wiki.telink-semi.cn/wiki/assets/Hardware/B91_Generic_Starter_Kit_Hardware_Guide/connection_chart.png)